harryypham/vibook/README.md

 All images/sounds/books used on this website are either sourced from third-party websites or are licensed under their respective copyright holders.
 I do not claim ownership of any assets unless explicitly stated.

-Images are mostly sourced from Behance, Dribble, Pinterest Books are crawled from [Việt Nam Thư Quán](http://vietnamthuquan.eu/truyen/)
+Images are mostly sourced from Behance, Dribble, Pinterest.

+Books are crawled from [Việt Nam Thư Quán](http://vietnamthuquan.eu/truyen/)

 ## Getting Started